sirsnork/CellularRemoteControl/README.md

 Setup:

 When first powering on the system, let it complete bootup and then send it a SMS message from the master phone, the content of the message should be the password you want to set.
-THe password is used to whitelist other phones.
-To whitelist other phones they should send a SMS message with the password as the only content.
+The password is used to whitelist other phones.
+To whitelist another phone send a SMS message with the password as the only content.
+Messages from phones that aren't whitelisted will be ignored.

 If you ever want to change the password send a SMS message containing the following "password <password>".
 That is, the word password, a space followed by the new password.
 This can only be done from the master phone.